Tag Archive for: web technology

 Many Websites are Required to be ADA-Compliant but…

-Your website should be ADA-compliant do if it represents a government or receives funding from a government, according to AudioEye, a business with the goal of “eradicating every barrier to digital access.”
+Your website should be ADA-compliant if it represents a government or receives funding from a government, according to AudioEye, a business with the goal of “eradicating every barrier to digital access.”

 The reality, though, is that this hasn’t happened everywhere.
 A 2021 article in WP Tavern detailed how Colorado became the first state to require state and local websites to be ADA-compliant.
-Clearly, states haven’t been focused on this, which is a little surprising considering how many offices closed during the COVID-19 pandemic and still require people to go online to access services including, ironically, disability support.
+Clearly, states haven’t been focused on this, which is a little surprising considering how many offices closed during the COVID-19 pandemic and still require people to go online to access services, including – ironically – disability support.

 Each agency in Colorado was instructed to submit an accessibility plan by July 1, 2022, and be fully compliant with the ADA by July 1, 2024.
 Those agencies that don’t meet the latter goal can be sued by a person with a disability for a $3500 fine.